-3.4 Produce a reflective account of the plan to suggest improvements.
-Promotion of honesty and respect in posted content Ways to ensure confidentiality of information Methods of dealing with security issues Separation of company and personal content Relevant legal and ethical considerations Consequences of not having a policy, eg legal liability, public relations problems, potential conflict between employees and employers/industrial relation problems, time wasting Plan: process of planning posts and other content to be published on social media websites identifying a target audience (e.g. age, gender, interests, income, location) linking type of content to target audience to ensure it is engaging researching keywords and creating keyword strategies to help users identify content researching the best time to publish content and creating a publishing schedule concept of working with a client to develop a strategy to encourage online community building, including: use of promotional techniques, e.g. requesting feedback, surveys, special offers and creating links between social media
+0.4 Decision a soft active account of the slow (a surger) Depending of how only and respective 3.4 Produce a reflective account of the plan to suggest improvements.
+Promotion of honesty and respect in posted content Ways to ensure confidentiality of information Methods of dealing with security issues Separation of company and personal content Relevant legal and ethical considerations Consequences of not having a policy, eg legal liability, public relations problems, potential conflict between employees and employers/industrial relation problems, time wasting Plan: process of planning posts and other content to be published on social media websites identifying a target audience (e.g. age, gender, interests, income, location) linking type of content to target audience to ensure it is engaging researching keywords and creating keyword strategies to help users identify content researching the best time to publish content and creating a publishing schedule concept of working with a client to develop a strategy to encourage online community building, including: use of develop a strategy to encourage online community building, including: use of promotional techniques, e.g. requesting feedback, surveys, special offers and creating links between social media

 websites and company e-commerce site monitoring social media website streams and responding to queries, requests and complaints.

 Reviewing and refining plans:

-implications of working with a client to improve the quality, effectiveness and appropriateness of the plans. gathering feedback from a client and potential users, communicating with a client, e.g. email, verbal communication,
+implications of working with a client to

+improve the quality.

+effectiveness and appropriateness of the

+plans

+athering feedback from a client and

+o gathering recuback norma client and

+potential users, communicating with a

+client, e.g. email, verbal communication,

 scheduling and documenting meeting,

 agreeing and adjusting timescales,

 refining ideas and solutions.